Bellman Value Decomposition for Task Logic in Safe Optimal Control: Introduction and Related Work

 \section{Introduction and Related Work}

-Reinforcement Learning (RL) typically optimizes expected cumulative reward \cite{SuttonRL}, making it ill-suited for safety-critical or temporally structured tasks that require worst-case guarantees or satisfaction at specific times.
+Popular modern approaches to robotic learning, like Reinforcement Learning (RL), typically optimize expected cumulative reward \cite{SuttonRL}, making them ill-suited for safety-critical or temporally structured tasks that require worst or best-case satisfaction over long horizons.
 Such objectives are naturally expressed using Temporal Logic (TL) \cite{LTL-and-beyond}, but TL itself does not prescribe how to act.
-Existing RL–TL methods therefore face a trade-off between sparse binary rewards that slow learning and hand-crafted dense rewards that can misalign objectives.
+Moreover, efforts to combine RL \& TL tend to face a trade-off between sparse binary rewards that slow learning and hand-crafted dense rewards that can misalign objectives.

 Hamilton–Jacobi Reachability (HJR) \cite{mitchell2005time, fisac2015reach} provides optimal controllers for basic safety and liveness tasks via max–min Bellman equations, yielding dense and informative learning signals.
-Recent work showed that certain TL tasks can be solved exactly by decomposing their value functions into sequences of simple HJR problems \cite{sharpless2025dual}.
-We generalize this idea to a broad class of TL specifications, introduce a value-function decomposition algebra and a corresponding PPO variant, and demonstrate effectiveness in simulation and real-world drone and quadruped experiments.
+Recent work showed that certain TL tasks can be solved exactly by decomposing their Value functions into sequences of simple HJR problems \cite{sharpless2025dual}.
+As depicted in Fig.~\ref{fig:front} we generalize this idea to a broad class of TL specifications by introducing a Value function decomposition algebra and a corresponding algorithm \texttt{VDPPO}, and demonstrate effectiveness in simulation and real-world drone and quadruped experiments.

-\textbf{RL with TL specifications} A large body of work study RL with TL specifications \cite{STL1,STL2,STL3,STL13,Rabin-Automaton-Sastry,Bozkurt_2020}, including approaches based on Non-Markovian Reward Decision Processes \cite{rewarding-behaviors,Decision-theoretic-planning,Guiding-search-LTL,reward-machines,LTL-and-beyond}, approximated quantitative semantics \cite{STL5,STL14,Cai_2021}, modified Bellman equations \cite{cdby1,cdby2,cdby3}, or multiple discounted rewards \cite{cdby4,cdby5,cdby6}.
-In contrast, our method exactly decomposes TL value functions into simpler objectives solved via HJR, avoiding semantic approximation and long-horizon reward sparsity.
-Additional discussion appears in the Appendix and \cite{sharpless2025dual}.